spalaka/AirlineDemo/README.md

 Technical Configurtion:
 Open SolaceUtility (under src/main/java) java file and provide the required connection details.
-Note: This whole demo runs on event mesh, so please ensure there is a three node mesh available to provide all the details.

 Data Files:
 All the JSON data files are provided under resources folder.
 With the same structue, you can add more records